Plaus: Geography

 Plaus borders the following municipalities: Algund, Naturns and Partschins.

 History

 Coat-of-arms

 The shield is argent a fess gules and three sable eagles.
 It is the arms of the Lord of Tarant, who lived in the Tarantsberg Castle until 1291.
 The emblem was adopted in 1966.

 Society

 Linguistic distribution

-According to the 2011 census, 97.58% of the population speak German and 2.42% Italian as their first language.
+According to the 2024 census, 95.27% of the population speak German, 4.57% Italian and 0.15% Ladin as their first language.